 Operational risk is defined at Westpac as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 This definition includes legal and regulatory risk but excludes strategic and reputation risk.
-Westpac's operational risk definition is aligned to APRA's APS115 Capital Adequacy: Advanced Measurement Approaches to Operational Risk.
+Westpac's operational risk definition is aligned to APS115 Capital Adequacy: Advanced Measurement Approaches to Operational Risk.

-Westpac has been accredited to use the Advanced Measurement Approach (AMA) in accordance with APS115.
+Westpac has been accredited to use the AMA in accordance with APS115.
 Westpac's operational risk is measured and managed in accordance with the policies and processes defined in its Operational Risk Management Framework.